christophrenkl/my_website/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a Postdoctoral Fellow in [Dr. Eric Oliver's Research Group](https://ecjoliver.weebly.com) in the Department of Oceanography at Dalhousie University in Halifax NS, Canada.
 My primary research interests are climate variability and interactions across temporal/spatial scales, and across sub-systems of the climate (e.g., ocean, atmosphere, cryosphere).
 I am particularly interested in combining observations with statistical and numerical models to improve our understanding of the climate system including questions of predictability and long-term trends.
+Currently, I am  working on downscaling future projections of the ocean circulation in the northwest Atlantic.